ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 The Redragon K502’s tastefully gamer-esque red and black design is one of our favourites among all the budget keyboards we’ve come across.
 Its low-profile keys and wrist rest come together to provide a comfortable and incredibly quiet typing and gaming experience.

 Also, the keyboard comes with lots of RGB settings and gaming shortcuts to fiddle around with.
-Since the keyboard is wired, you won’t experience a signal drop in during the gaming session.
+Since the keyboard is wired, you won’t experience a signal drop during the gaming session.
 Plus, the base is designed in such a way that the keyboard cannot move about your gaming desk during usage.

 While membrane keyboards really can’t beat out their mechanical alternatives in terms of performance, the Redragon K530 manages to stay relevant by offering gamers a quiet, high-quality experience, and a kickass design which could be enough of a reason to skip the transition to mechanical.